Meeting Cybersecurity Monitoring Challenges Head-On: What Federal Agencies and Government Contractors Need to Know

 Along with increased speed and accuracy, a major advantage of employing decision automation technology is the significant cost savings in OPEX.

 All agencies are looking for ways to save money, or trying to redirect funds towards more useful initiatives.
-Agencies that employ intelligent decision automation will find that their need for Tier 1 and Tier 2 analysts can be dramatically reduced.
+Government agencies that employ intelligent decision-making secops automation will find that their need for Tier 1 and Tier 2 analysts can be dramatically reduced.
 This gives them the freedom to make decisions about how best to use the resources they’ve saved.

 If you’re competing to win government contracts that include security monitoring services, you undoubtedly are well aware of how challenging it can be to find and maintain the skilled staff you’ll need to maintain the service level you promised to an agency.
 The average security analyst’s salary is $95,510.
 Throw in the need for Secret/Top Secret (TS)/Sensitive Compartmented Information (SCI) clearances and the costs skyrocket.
 In the future, awards are going to go to the early adopters who were quick to recognize the huge value inherent in this new category of technology.

 It’s time for all organizations to reap the benefits of Robotic Decision Automation

 Let us show you how fast and easy it will be to vastly improve your SecOps program.

 Contact a member of our sales team to schedule a no-obligation product demonstration today.